 Established Technology and Expertise at MVC

 Historic Tailings – Hydraulically Extracted

 The MVC operation is located near two historic tailings deposits: Cauquenes and Colihues.
 The Cauquenes tailings were deposited by El Teniente over the period 1936 to 1977 and the average copper grade of the deposit is 0.27%, significantly higher than the fresh tailings material.
 In December 2015, Amerigo completed the first phase of development of Cauquenes with the installation of the necessary infrastructure and pumping systems to deliver Cauquenes tailings to the existing MVC plant.
+In December 2018, the second phase was completed delivering the new plant required to improve flotation recovery efficiency for copper and molybdenum.
 The tailings are hydraulically extracted using high pressure water and pumped to the plant at a rate of 60,000 tonnes per day.
 MVC processed the Colihues historic tailings deposit from 2003 to 2015, and processing of Colihues is expected to be restarted in 2034 when the Cauquenes deposit is depleted.

 Fresh Tailings - Transported by El Teniente

 El Teniente delivers fresh tailings with an average copper grade of 0.12% to the MVC plant at a rate of 130,000 tonnes per day.
 The fresh tailings travel 40 km in an open concrete channel owned by El Teniente.
 No energy is required as the tailings flow by gravity.
 MVC has been processing fresh tailings since 1992.

 MVC Processing Plant – Producing High Quality Copper Concentrate